 When we moved into our 1982-built townhome a couple years ago, there were some major design “no-no’s” going on.
 I loved the ’80’s as much as the next fella – but there are certainly some things that should have been left there!
 Among them are shag carpet, floral patterned couches and gold-colored anything (Gag me with a spoon!).

 So, with a limited budget, the wife and I decided to make a few small home improvements that made a world of difference.
-I recommend these too if you are tight on funds and/or just looking to make a few small interior changes.

 - Light fixtures

 The funky chandelier we had hanging in our dining room needed to be put out of its misery.
 We updated to a brushed nickel fixture that was classy and minimal.
 For under $100, it not only brightened up the room, but gave the area a much needed update.

 - Switch Plates

 Speaking of light fixtures – we also changed out the switch plates that were around the house.
 These included the outlet covers as well.
 We changed all ours from a yellow-tint to all white.
 Another minimalistic update that didn’t cost an arm and/or a leg.